lsuhadolnik/VSCode-NWRM/README.md

   After selecting an environment, the extension acquires a separate access token scoped to that instance to avoid 401 errors caused by an invalid audience.
   Selecting an environment opens a virtual folder using the `d365-nwrm:` scheme (for example `d365-nwrm://org.crm.dynamics.com`) where the Web Resources are shown.
-  If prompted to trust the folder, choose **Yes** and the resources will load automatically.
+If prompted to trust the folder, choose **Yes**.
+Web Resources are loaded the first time you expand the folder.

 ### Environment Discovery